smolang/inkblot/README.md

 #### Functional, nullable properties

-Properties defined with `multiplicity: "?"` work much the same way, the only difference being that they can be null and, therefore, you can assign null values to them.
+Properties defined with `cardinality: "?"` work much the same way, the only difference being that they can be null and, therefore, you can assign null values to them.

 ```kotlin
 bike.lamp = Lamp.create(...)